π§ Sogni Fast Worker Advanced Configuration

 You can additionally view the health status of all worker Docker instances locally via:

-To tail the logs of a particular worker instance for troubleshooting grab the ID from docker compose ps
+To tail the logs of a particular worker instance for troubleshooting grab the ID from docker compose psand run the following:

 Need help?
 Join our Discord!